Henry-okereke/Deloitte-Sim-Projects/README.md

 [**Forensic Analysis using Excel**]
 ![](https://github.com/Henry-okereke/Deloitte-Sim-Projects/blob/main/Task%202%20Forensic%20Analysis/Task%202%20forensic%20screenshot.png)

-## To check out indept details of project two; pls check out the [**DESCRIPTION FILE HERE**](https://github.com/Henry-okereke/Deloitte-Sim-Projects/blob/main/Task%202%20Forensic%20Analysis/Task-Description)
+### To check out indept details of project two; pls check out the [**DESCRIPTION FILE HERE**](https://github.com/Henry-okereke/Deloitte-Sim-Projects/blob/main/Task%202%20Forensic%20Analysis/Task-Description)

+---

 ## License

-This repository is licensed under the MIT License.
-You are free to use and modify the code and resources in this repository, but please provide appropriate attribution and adhere to the terms of the MIT License.
+This repository is licensed under the GNU General Public License v3.0.
+You are free to use and modify the code and resources in this repository, but please provide appropriate attribution and adhere to the terms of the GNU General Public License v3.0 License.

 ---